Latest News

 The mission of the Clean Chesapeake Coalition is to advocate, raise awareness and act to improve the poor water quality of the Chesapeake Bay in the most effective and fiscally responsible manner possible.

-Our coalition seeks to re-establish Maryland’s waters and its oyster, crab, fishing, and seafood packaging industries that were once so vital to our local economies.
+Our coalition seeks to restore and re-establish Maryland’s waters and its oyster, crab, fishing, and seafood packaging industries which are vital to our local economies.

-We believe in restoring the Bay to its once great role as a beacon of recreation for residents and our tourism industries.
+We believe in restoring the Bay to its great role as a beacon of recreation for our residents and tourism industries.

 Since its inception in 2012, Coalition counties have fought to bring attention to the largest single point source of pollution to Bay waters, the reservoir behind the Conowingo Dam in the lower Susquehanna River.